-The top portion of the calibration dialog is used to assign calibration files to the two Probe Cal buttons on the Receiver Parameters Toolbar ( Probe Cal buttons on the Receiver Parameters Toolbar ( Probe Cal 1' or 'Probe Cal 2' buttons.
+The top portion of the calibration dialog is used to assign calibration files to the two Probe Cal buttons on the Receiver Parameters Toolbar ().
+Click the Browse button to the right of the text boxes to assign a calibration file to either the 'Probe Cal 1' or 'Probe Cal 2' buttons.
 Two Probe Cal buttons have been provided to allow for possible probe/fixture configuration differences.
 Select OK to close the dialog when complete.